· 8 min read

 Soft and hard are different categories.
 Injecting context into an LLM prompt and expecting it to reliably produce a specific output is a soft mechanism.
 If you need a hard guarantee — event dropped, action blocked, duplicate rejected — implement it deterministically.
 Don’t use “the LLM will probably do the right thing” where you need a circuit breaker.

 RAG metadata goes stale.
-ChromaDB stores what you give it at index time.
+The vector index stores what you give it at index time.
 If the underlying record changes after indexing, the metadata is wrong.
-For any decision that depends on current state — is this incident still open? does this PR still exist? — query the live store.
+For any decision that depends on current state — is this incident still open? does this PR still exist? — query Postgres directly.
 Use RAG to find candidates, not to confirm current truth.

 Layer ordering creates invisible dependencies.
 When Layer N gates Layer N+1, you’ve created a coupling that isn’t visible from reading either layer in isolation.
 The short-circuit made sense as a cost optimization.
 The side effect — that RAG could never fire when a regression was detected — was invisible until a specific combination of conditions exposed it.
 Document gating logic explicitly and ask what scenarios it prevents downstream layers from running.